| Support: Frequently Asked Questions (FAQ)

 utility? and Does the way I format my account number matter?

-If you added your account to MEI before the latest data request (check the account creation date in organize data on the accounts tab for that facility), the number is correct (check against the number shown on your latest bill) and formatted correctly, and your data was not updated on the date posted, you may need to contact support.
+If you added your account to MEI before the latest data request (check the account creation date in organize data on the accounts tab for that facility) and no data was added on the date posted, you should first confirm that the account number is correct (check against the number shown on your latest bill) and formatted correctly in MEI, and if you don't see anything that needs to be corrected, contact support.

 normalization attempts to remove the effects of a hotter or colder year when asking the